Redocly/redocly-cli/RULES.md

 # Ruleset

-Below you can find a list of the all currently supported rules.
-To change your settings for given rule, just add or modify corresponding item in the `rules` section of the `.openapi-cli.yaml` in your working directory.
+All supported rules are listed below.
+To change your settings for any given rule, just add or modify a corresponding item in the `rules` section of the `.openapi-cli.yaml` in your working directory.

 ### api-servers
 OpenAPI servers must be present and be a non-empty array.